vivekbarsagadey/algo-trading-system/backend/README.md

 - Add sample Docker Compose for running Postgres + Redis + Backend.
 - Add Alembic migrations config and an initial migration.
 - Add basic unit tests and a sample Postman collection for the API.

+Note: `requirements.txt` and `dev-requirements.txt` packages have been updated to the latest versions available on PyPI as of 2025-12-02.
+If you run into compatibility issues, you can adjust versions in the files accordingly.

 Happy to continue — tell me which of the optional items you'd like next! ✅